fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 ## Lifecycle of an Instance

 To gain a better understanding with how the controlplane manages runner, we’ll walk step-by-step through the journey of a single instance.
 From creation, initialization, running jobs, reuse, and termination.
-Along the way, we’ll clearly introduce the critical concepts of indirect signaling, workflow identifiers (runId), runner labels, and thresholds.
+Goal here is to introduce the critical mechanism bit by bit (ie. indirect signaling, workflow identifiers (runId), and thresholds)

 ### Creation of an Instance

 Imagine a workflow kicks off, requiring compute resources to execute CI jobs.
-Via `provision`, the controlplane first looks to reuse resources and checks the resource pool (implemented as an SQS queue) for idle instances.
+Via `provision`, the controlplane first looks to reuse resources and checks the [resource pool](./resource-pool.md) (implemented as an SQS queue) for idle instances.

 - If a suitable instance is found, it gets immediately claimed.
 - If not, the controlplane creates a new EC2 instance.